 My soluiton to this problem, is to develop a new script from scratch, which is elegant and also better suited for the computer age, whithout the complex matra and coupound letter structures, that are typical of all Indian language scripts including the Devanagari script used for Hindi language.

-I want to make this a community effort and challenge artists, typographers, language buffs, etc. from everywhere to develop a beautiful script from scratch.
+I want to make this a community effort and challenge artists, typographers, language experts, etc. from everywhere to develop a beautiful script from scratch.
 I am still working on launching this initiative.
 The website for this initiative is bharatiscript.in.

 One thing I don't like about life is that it is too long for some and too short for some.
 It is the later in my case.
 I do not know how far I can take these initiatives within the time I have on this earth.
 But I sure would like to enjoy and be busy with these initiatives till I drop.
 And I hope the initiatives would be of at least some benefit to at least a few people.